gwcoffey/gwcoffey.com/hugo/content/posts/2023-06-15-this-is-not-your-tragedy/index.md

 ***

-He would remember for the rest of his life that the police officer was supernaturally kind.
+He would remember for the rest of his life that the police officer was preternaturally kind.
 She put her hand on his shoulder as he sat on the curb.

 “You take your time,” she said.